2013 Huangpu River dead pigs incident: March 12 to 14

 As the story developed it became known that the carcasses came from upriver in Jiaxing, Zhejiang Province.
 Officials claimed that the pigs had frozen to death.
 Because of the enormous number of dead pigs, the carcasses were dumped into the river rather than being disposed of properly.
 Some livestock farmers were put under investigation.
 In other accounts, the farmers had thrown the bodies into the Huangpu River because burying the bodies was too expensive.
-As this story became known to the public the head of the Ministry of Civil Affairs stated that the incident was due to high costs of cremation.
+As this story became known to the public the head of the Ministry of Civil Affairs stated that the incident was due to the high costs of cremation.
 A few days after this he said that there was no need to burn the bodies as long as they were disposed of in a responsible manner, such as burial.
 After several days of media reporting, only a few stray corpses remained in the river in Shanghai and the stench faded.